noahehall/theBookOfNoah/web_technoligies/opensource/_react.md

 ## Hooks - types

 ### effect hook
+  - perform side effects in functional components
   - setting up subscriptings
   - fetching data
   - replaces lifecycle methods
     - componentDidMount
     - componentDidUpdate
     - componentWillUnmount
   - create an instance variable with useRef
   - If you need it, you can use a mutable ref to manually store a boolean value corresponding to whether you are on the first or a subsequent render, then check that flag in your effect.
 (If you find yourself doing this often, you could create a custom Hook for it.)
   - create functions inside the effect
     - if unable to
       - move function outside of the component
         - guaranteed not to reference any props/state
         - doesnt need to be on list of deps
       - if its a pure computation and safe to call while rendering
         - call it outside of the effect
         - make the effect depend on the return value
       - add the function to effect deps but wrap its definition into the useCallback hook
         - ensures it doesnt change on every render
   - The empty set of dependencies, [], means that the effect will only run once when the component mounts, and not on every re-render.

 ### reducer